GitThisJoel/algorithms/README.md

-# algorithms
+# Algorithms
-Solutions to different algoritm based problems
+Solutions to different algoritm based problems, such as Kattis and Project Euler